codsen/codsen/packages/easy-replace/README.md

 ---

-*Positive lookbehind* - if you want to match something that is _preceded_ by something else.
-For example, search for space characters that have another space right to their left, and delete them.
+### Positive lookbehind - if you want to match something that is _preceded_ by something else

+For example, search for space characters that have another space right to their left, and delete them

 * **Example replacement recipe in words** — Replace all occurencies of space character, but only those that have another space character in front of them.